SWE-2023/COSC-4P02-Project/README.md

 This is a course project for COSC 4P02 Software Engineering II taught by Professor Naser Ezzati-Jivan at Brock University.

+View our Project Proposal and other docs in the [documents](documents) folder.

 ## Team Members 👥
 | Name | Student Number|
 |------|---------------|